Do companies have to offer paid time off?

 Picture of a family, hands in a pool of water, and stylized text that says PTO

-We all need to take time off to prevent burnout and enjoy a break from the day-to-day routine.
+We all need to take time off to prevent burnout and enjoy a break from the day-to-day routine; in fact, one study found that workers with paid sick leave were 28% less likely to get nonfatal injuries on the job.
 In fact, employees that take time off regularly are actually more productive.
 As a result, more and more companies are encouraging employees to use their time off and find a better work life balance.

-For employers, offering a generous paid time off policy can attract and retain top employees.
-Prioritizing employee satisfaction is important to reduce the high costs of turnover, which can cost companies 1.5-2 times an employee’s salary
+For employers, offering a generous paid time off policy can attract and retain top employees, and while this is a significant investment—representing 7.4 percent of total compensation costs on average—it is crucial for success.
+Prioritizing employee satisfaction is important to reduce the high costs of turnover, which can cost companies 1.5-2 times an employee's salary.

 In this article, you'll learn about what paid time off includes, what the legal requirements are concerning it, and what benefits both employers and employees can expect from taking time off.